OUR NURSERY IS NOW CLOSED FOR WINTER OPEN AGAIN LATE FEB 2025

 The first cucumber!

-Our own grown cucumbers will be on sale at our pickering fruit shop from April 20th
+Our own grown cucumbers are on sale at our nursery shop from April to October

 NEW VARIETY FIRST GROWN IN 2016